-Andrew Hinkinson is an author of non-fiction and fiction: the bestselling Chickens As Pets – Your Definitive Guide to Keeping Pet Chickens, and Woof! – a riotously rude and funny coming-of-age novel set in Manchester, England, in the early 1990s.
-He’s currently writing a book about fibromyalgia and his second novel.
+Andrew Hinkinson is an author of non-fiction and fiction: the bestselling Chickens As Pets – Your Definitive Guide to Keeping Pet Chickens, Woof! – a riotously rude and funny coming-of-age novel set in Manchester, England in the early 1990s – and his new book, myfibromyalgia, will be published in July 2018.

 Andrew was born in Lancashire, England.
 His mother had a home birth which is how the family’s toy poodle was able to bite the doctor when he turned up after all the messy stuff was over and done with.
 On his first day at school, left-handed Andrew started on the road to becoming an author by producing a fairy story for his teacher, but she had to use a mirror to read the backwards writing.
 “The spelling was perfect, though,” she said.